 Your Questions, Our Gourmet Answers

-Dive into the heart of the secrets of Savoyard gastronomy.
+Dive into the heart of Savoyard gastronomy secrets.
 From the medieval history of the Duchy to Grandma Josette's tips, we reveal Alpine traditions in 2026.

-In 2026, Savoyard cuisine remains a pillar of the French Alps' identity.
-More than a simple collection of caloric recipes, it is the faithful reflection of a thousand-year-old adaptation to a demanding environment.
-The medieval history of the Duchy of Savoy has left indelible marks, blending Italian, Swiss, and French influences along transalpine trade routes.
+In 2026, Savoyard cuisine remains a pillar of French Alpine identity.
+More than a simple accumulation of high-calorie recipes, it is the faithful reflection of a thousand-year-old adaptation to a demanding environment.
+The medieval history of the Duchy of Savoy has left indelible traces, blending Italian, Swiss, and French influences along transalpine trade routes.

-Monasteries, guardians of cheese-making expertise, domesticated mountain pastures to create treasures like Beaufort or Reblochon.
-This local cuisine, once dictated by the necessity of preserving food during long winters, is now a celebration of conviviality.
-To learn more about this saga, consult our History of Savoyard Dishes.
+Monasteries, guardians of cheese-making expertise, domesticated the high pastures to create treasures like Beaufort or Reblochon.
+This local cuisine, once dictated by the necessity of preserving food during long winters, is today a celebration of conviviality.
+To learn more about this epic journey, consult our History of Savoyard Dishes.

 The Art of Raw Milk Cheese

-Inseparable from Savoy, AOP/IGP cheeses like Tomme, Reblochon, and Abondance are the fruit of preserved pastoralism.
-They form the basis of almost all our iconic dishes.
+Inseparable from Savoie, PDO/PGI cheeses like Tomme, Reblochon, and Abondance are the result of preserved pastoralism.
+They form the basis of almost all our emblematic dishes.

 Discover the Cheeses